The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-The harmonic balance method was introduced to examine the coupling effects induced by hexapole and octupole fields on ion motion in a QIT.
-Ion motion characteristics and buffer gas damping effects have been investigated in presence of both hexapole and octupole fields \cite{Wang13}.
-It was suggested that hexapole fields yield to higher impact on ion motion centre displacement, while octupole fields prevail on ion secular frequency shift.
-In addition, the nonlinear features caused by hexapole and octupole fields could add or cancel each other.
-The method was further used to devise an ion trap with improved performance, based on a particular combination of hexapole and octupole fields \cite{Wang13}.
+Ref. \cite{Wang13} introduces the harmonic balance method, used to examine the coupling effects induced by hexapole and octopole fields on ion motion in a QIT.
+Ion motion characteristics and buffer gas damping effects are investigated in presence of both hexapole and octopole fields.
+It is suggested that hexapole fields yield to higher impact on ion motion centre displacement, while octopole fields prevail on ion secular frequency shift.
+In addition, nonlinear features caused by hexapole and octopole fields could add or cancel each other.
+The method is further used to devise an ion trap with improved performance, based on a particular combination of hexapole and octopole fields \cite{Wang13}.

-A detailed analysis based on numerical simulations of ion dynamics for a nonlinear RF (Paul) trap with terms of the electric potential up to the order 10, is performed in \cite{Herba14}.
+A detailed analysis based on numerical simulations of ion dynamics in case of a nonlinear RF (Paul) trap with terms of the electric potential up to the order 10, is performed in Ref. \cite{Herba14}.
 The Hill-Mathieu equations of motion that characterize the associated dynamics are numerically solved by employing the power series method.
 The stability diagram is qualitatively discussed and buffer gas cooling is implemented using a Monte Carlo method that takes dipole excitation in consideration.
-The method was then demonstrated in case of a real trap, and a good agreement with experiments and numerical simulations was obtained.
+The method is then demonstrated in case of a real trap, where a good agreement with experiments and numerical simulations is obtained.
 RF ion traps encompass complex electric field shape which yields to complex ion motion.
 The paper of Li \cite{Li17} reports on SIMION simulations that show classical chaotic behaviour of ions levitated in a toroidal ion trap.
-Fractal-like patterns were illustrated in a series of zoomed-in regions of the stability diagram.
+Fractal-like patterns are illustrated in a series of zoomed-in regions of the stability diagram.